On the Search for Feedback in Reinforcement Learning: Empirical Results

 \subsection{Reliability of Training}

-For any algorithm that has a training step, it is important that the training result is stable and reproducible, and thus reliable.
+For any algorithm that has a training step, it is important that the training result be stable and reproducible, and thus reliable.
 However, reproducibility is a major challenge that the field of reinforcement learning (RL) is yet to overcome, a manifestation of the extremely high variance of RL training results.
 Thus, we test the training variance of D2C by conducting multiple training sessions with the same hyperparameters but different random seeds.
 The middle row of Figure.~\ref{d2c_2_training_testing} shows the mean and the standard deviation of the episodic cost data during 16 repeated D2C training runs each.
 For the cart-pole model, the results of all the training experiments are almost the same.
 Even for more complex models like the 6-link swimmer and the fish, the training is stable and the variance is small.
-Further investigation into the training results shows that given the set of hyperparameters, D2C always results in the same policy (with a very small variance) unlike the DDPG results which have high variance even after convergence, which was reported in \cite{islam2017reproducibility}.
-We show this in Fig.~\ref{varcompare}, where the final distance to target of the nominal trajectories (i.e., nominal control sequence of D2C and DDPG) generated from 4 different instances of converged training of D2C and DDPG with identical hyper-parameters.
-It can be noted that the D2C results almost overlap with each other with very small variance while the DDPG results have a much wider spread.
+Further investigation into the training results shows that given the set of hyperparameters, D2C always results in the same policy (with a very small variance) unlike the results of the RL methods which have high variance even after convergence, which was reported in \cite{islam2017reproducibility}.
+We show this in Fig.~\ref{varcompare}, where the final distance to target of the nominal trajectories (i.e., nominal control sequence of D2C and the RL methods) generated from 4 different instances of converged training of all the four methods with identical training hyper-parameters.
+It can be noted that the D2C results overlap with each other with very small variance while the RL methods' results have a much wider spread.
 Although TD3 and SAC outperformed DDPG, their training variance is still much higher than D2C.
-The high variance of training results makes it questionable whether DDPG indeed converges to an optimal solution or the seeming convergence is the result of shrinking exploration noise as the training progresses.
-On the other hand, D2C can always guarantee the same solution from a converged training.
-The advantage of a local approach like D2C in training stability and reproducibility makes it far more reliable for solving data-based optimal control problems when compared to global approaches like DDPG, TD3 and SAC.
+The high variance of the training results, makes it questionable whether the RL methods converge to an optimal solution or whether the seeming convergence is simply the result of the shrinking exploration noise as training progresses.
+On the other hand, D2C can guarantee the same solution from a converged training.
+Thus, the advantage of a local approach like D2C in training stability and reproducibility makes it far more reliable for solving data-based optimal control problems when compared to global approaches like DDPG, TD3 and SAC.